 B.5.1.
-Internal Audit Function implementation
+Internal Audit within EH Ré SA

 The Internal Audit function of EH Ré SA is outsourced to EH Group Internal Audit.
-The scope of EH Group Internal Audit includes all the LEs of EH Group.
+The scope of EH Group Internal Audit includes all the OEs of EH Group.
 The function is managed by the Chief Audit Executive (CAE).
 The CAE reports to the Chairperson of the Board of Management and to the Audit, Risk & Compliance Committee, and functionally to the Allianz Group Audit Manager.

-In our Three Lines of Defense Model, the Internal Audit function acts as a "Third and Last Line of Defense".
+In EH Ré SA's Three Lines of Defense Model, the Internal Audit function acts as a "Third and Last Line of Defense".
 The main task of Internal Audit is to support the organization in accomplishing its objectives by using a systematic disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
 This is achieved by independent, objective assurance and consulting activities designed to add value and improve the organization's operations.

-The implementation of the Internal Audit function within EH Group is defined in the "Group Audit Policy" as well as in the supplemental "Standard Audit Manual", which define basic principles, tasks, methods as well as processes.
+The implementation of the Internal Audit function within EH Group is defined in the "Group Audit Policy" as well as in the supplemental "Standard Audit Manual", which defines basic principles, tasks, methods as well as processes.
 Among other things, this includes the definition of the audit universe, i.e. the areas and topics which need to be audited to ensure adequate coverage of all relevant activities, procedures, and processes in all areas.
-The frequency and sequence of the audits in the course of the five-year audit cycle is then determined using a risk-based approach, in which we assign risk ratings to all areas and topics.
-The resulting annual audit plan is approved by the chairperson of the Board of Management and the Audit and Risk Committee.
+The frequency and sequence of the audits in the course of the five-year audit cycle are then determined using a risk-based approach, in which risk ratings are assigned to all areas and topics.
+The resulting annual audit plan is approved by the chairperson of the BoM and the Audit Committee.
 In case it is needed, ad-hoc audits may be executed.
-The execution of an audit is concluded by an audit report, which is generally shared with the auditees as well as with the Board of Management.
+The execution of an audit is concluded by an audit report, which is generally shared with the auditees as well as with the BoM.
 Management is responsible for implementing related corrective actions and for remediating identified audit findings.
 The Internal Audit function monitors the implementation of the auditee's plans to remediate deficiencies.